XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: EXPERIMENTAL SETUP

-Although models in \cite{ijcai2020-349,ouyang2019deep,zhao2018recommendations} are applied in other tasks, they also use unclicked sequences.
-But their methods are similar to \textit{SRU2B~(w/o conf+metric)}, which simply regard unclicked sequences as features of neural networks.
-Hence we do not involve them as the baselines for fair comparisons.

-\textbf{Evaluation metrics.} To evaluate the effectiveness of different methods, we use HR~(Hit Ratio), MRR~(Mean Reciprocal Rank), R~(Recall), and F$_1$ metrics for the Top-$k$ recommendation results, which are also widely used in the previous works~\cite{lv2019sdm,Hidasi:GRU4REC,tang2018personalized,chen2018sequential}.
+\textbf{Evaluation Metrics.} To evaluate the effectiveness of different methods, we use HR~(Hit Ratio), MRR~(Mean Reciprocal Rank), R~(Recall), and F$_1$ metrics for the Top-$k$ recommendation results, which are also widely used in the previous works~\cite{lv2019sdm,Hidasi:GRU4REC,tang2018personalized}.
 We chose $k= \{50, 80\}$ to report the Top-$k$ performance as \cite{gao2019learning}.
-The reason of setting larger $k$ is the huge amount of item set $\mathcal{I}$ in our datasets and results over smaller $k$ have larger variance thus uncomparable.
-We calculated these metrics for the test sets and then averaged all the results.
+The reason for setting larger $k$ is the huge number of item set $\mathcal{I}$ in our datasets and results over smaller $k$ have larger variance thus uncomparable for the matching stage.
+We calculated averaged metrics for the test sets.